Public Policy and Public Administration (PPPA)

 PPPA 6098.
 Independent Research.
 1-12 Credits.

-Prerequisite: Permission of instructor and program director.
+Permission of the instructor and program director required prior to enrollment.

 PPPA 6140.
 Introduction to Environmental Law.
 3 Credits.